weph/obsidian-bookshelf/README.md

 ### Book Notes

-Bookshelf gathers book notes from the folder specified in **Books Folder**.
+Bookshelf collects book notes from the folder specified in the **Books folder** setting.
 It currently processes the following metadata:

 - Cover (property: `cover`)